vimc/montagu-config/README.md

 See [`backup.md`](backup.md) for details on this process.
 See [`rebuild.md`](rebuild.md) for an account of rebuilding the systems in 2025.

+# Upgrading postgres

+Upgrades to the major version of postgres are disruptive, and will need special work for both packit and for montagu itself.
+This is described in [`postgres-db.md`](postgres-db.md).

 # Testing a branch of a component

 Typically this is done on `uat` only, but occasionally it will be needed on `science`.
 Avoid testing new features on `production` as that is externally visible, and may be in use by an external partner.